-Coordinator(s) Office extension ⊠ e-mail Emmanuel Chalifoux A-183 4224 emmanuel.chalifoux@cegepmontpetit.ca Carl Garneau A-183 4707 carl.garneau@cegepmontpetit.ca
+Coordinator(s) Office A extension ⊠ e-mail Carl Garneau A-183 4707 carl.garneau@cegepmontpetit.ca

 CONTEXT OF THIS COURSE IN STUDENT'S PROGRAM

 This course is given during the first session of the program.

 By the end of this course, the student will have developed the ability to sketch and interpret clear technical drawings as well as visual aids used in documentation.